agrathwohl/t140llm/README.md

 - returns: <void>

-Closes the UDP socket and cleans up resources.
+Closes the UDP socket or custom transport and cleans up resources.
 If FEC is enabled, it will send any remaining FEC packets before closing.

+### TransportStream Interface

+An interface that custom transport implementations must follow to be compatible with T140RtpTransport.

+#### send(data, callback)

+- `data` <Buffer> The packet data to send.
+- `callback` <Function> Optional.
+Called when the packet has been sent or if an error occurred.
+  - `error` <Error> Optional.
+The error that occurred during sending, if any.
+- returns: <void>

+Sends a packet through the transport.

+#### close()

+- returns: <void>

+Optional method to close the transport and clean up resources.

 ## License